-"Dead Run” is the satisfying eighth film from thesp-turned helmer Sabu, and reps the first time he’s strayed from an original script.
+A rich coming-of-age pic that sure-handedly reflects the complexity of the novel on which it’s based, “Dead Run” is the satisfying eighth film from thesp-turned helmer Sabu (Hiroyuki Tanaka), and reps the first time he’s strayed from an original script.
 Stately pacing and existential feel render pic a commercial challenge, but these very same traits will create strong word of mouth that will interest fests and high-end distribs.